 No matter in which state you reside, you are mandated by law to carry a certain level of auto insurance.
 In addition to the legal requirement from your state, lenders also require protection.
 And no one should be without it, mainly because car insurance will protect you and your family financially should an accident or some other event occur.

-How it functions
+How it Functions

-When a vehicle is involved in an accident, the individual who is deemed to be at fault is liable for coming up with the money to pay all the costs that result from said accident.
-This often overwhelming sum will include the expense to repair or replace the other driver’s or drivers’ car(s), any medical costs of those in the other vehicle(s) and in yours, and to also repair any damaged property as well.
+When a vehicle is involved in an accident, the person who is deemed to be at fault is liable for coming up with the money to pay all the costs that result.
+This often overwhelming sum will include the cost of repairing or replacing all cars involved in the accident, any medical expenses incurred and repairs for any damaged property, as well.

 • Liability (Property Damage)– This coverage compensates for damages to the property of the other drivers or affected individuals, including the vehicles and structures, etc.

 • Collision– This component of coverage pays out for damages to your own vehicle that are the result of an accident, if it is your fault or otherwise.